-Gratuity is a statutory benefit every eligible employee in India is entitled to receive — but many employees either underestimate the amount or do not know how to verify what their employer has calculated.
+Gratuity is a statutory benefit every eligible employee in India is entitled to receive, yet many employees underestimate the amount or have no way to verify what their employer calculated.
 This guide walks through the eligibility check, the formula, a worked example, the ceiling, taxation rules, and edge cases so you can arrive at the correct figure yourself.

 What You Need Before You Start